 We are the licensee or owner of patents and patent applications relating to sialic acid and its use for the treatment of HIBM.
-We have 10 pending U.S. applications and patents and applications in other jurisdictions covering the use of sialic acid for the treatment of HIBM, biomarkers useful for such treatment as well as extended release formulations of sialic acid.
-The projected patent terms for pending applications in the United States are from 2028 to 2034.
+We have 9 pending U.S. applications and patents and applications in other jurisdictions covering the use of sialic acid for the treatment of HIBM, biomarkers useful for such treatment as well as extended release formulations of sialic acid.
+The projected patent terms for pending applications in the United States are from 2028 to 2033.

 We intend to pursue marketing and orphan drug exclusivity periods that are available under regulatory provisions in certain countries.
-SA-ER has received orphan drug designation in both the United States and the European Union.
+SA-ER has received orphan drug designation in both the United States and the EU for the treatment of HIBM.